 Hi!
-I'm Julia Donaldson, licensed massage therapist since 2014 and the mother of two young, beautiful children.
+I'm Julia Costello, licensed massage therapist since 2014 and mother of two minis.

 I am a prenatal and postpartum massage specialist.

 This means I've been extensively trained and certified in prenatal and postpartum massage; my practice revolves solely, and completely around women before, during, and after the childbearing year.